Atherys/AtherysScript/README.md

 Please ensure there are **only** script files in the folder, else you may get unexpected errors in the console.

-Upon discovering a script file, the ScriptServer will register it as a script, and run it.
+Upon discovering a script file, the ScriptService will register it as a script, and run it.

-An example script looks a little somethign like this:
+An example script looks a little something like this:

 ```javascript
     var i = 0;